CLAIRE-COVID-T4/covid-data/README.md

 - `source` --> original source reporting the Gene-Disease association

 Note that:
-- `diseaseType` can be one of the following pathologies: "disease", "Group" (set of diseases), "phenotype" (malformations)
+- `diseaseType` can be one of the following pathologies: "disease", "Group" (set of diseases), "phenotype"
 - `score` is confidence score in the range [0,1]
 - `source` indicates the sources related to the specific association (can be many)
 - `NofPmids` is the number of evidences in the literature that report the specific association